MattMencel/azdo-pipeline-examples/README.md

 ### Terraform Azure Pipeline

-This is the base pipeline from which all other template pipelines are called.
+The [terraform-azure-pipeline.yml](terraform-azure-pipeline.yml) is the base pipeline from which all other template pipelines are called.

 When setting up a Terraform pipeline for a new stack you can copy the `terraform-azure-pipeline.yml` file to the root of your stack, rename it to `auzre-pipelines.yml` and edit it as needed.

 ### VSTS Agent Deploy to AKS

+The [vsts-agent-deploy-to-aks.yml](vsts-agent-deploy-to-aks.yml) pipeline deploys custom VSTS Agent pods to an AKS cluster so they can be used by other build and release pipelines.